 Nice Holiday Gift Guide

-Just published, Rosa Jackson’s gorgeous 400-page homage to Nicoise cuisine will make you long for your next trip to Nice!
-It’s packed with stories, recipes, and mouth-watering photos, sells for around 40€, and is available locally at the new English-language bookstore Around the World at 58 rue Geoffredo, or worldwide on Amazon.
+Recently published, Rosa Jackson’s gorgeous 400-page homage to Nicoise cuisine will make you long for your next trip to Nice!
+It’s packed with stories, recipes, and mouth-watering photos, sells for around 40€, and is available locally at Nice’s two new English-language bookstores Around the World at 58 rue Geoffredo (tram stop Massena), Read the Room Bookshop and Café at 3 rue Papon (tram stop Republique), or worldwide on Amazon.

 Stocking Stuffers

-10 bookmarks with watercolor images of NiceLocal Nice artist Sylvie T prints her architectural watercolors on note pads, sketch books, gift cards, etc., but my favorites are the sets of 10 bookmarks with 10 different scenes of Nice (out of 24 possible) for just 12€, and obviously super lightweight so mailing cost is minimal.
+10 bookmarks with watercolor images of NiceLocal Nice artist Sylvie T prints her architectural watercolors on note pads, sketch books, gift cards, etc., but my favorites are the sets of 10 bookmarks with 10 different scenes of Nice (out of 24 possible) for just 12€, and obviously super lightweight for packing or mailing.
 14 Rue Droite in Old Nice, tram stop Cathedrale.

-Provencal cloth in blue and pale yellowsFew things say country French like a colorful Provencal table cloth, napkin set, placemats, pillow covers, or lovely fragrant lavender-filled sachets (which make awesome stocking stuffers btw).
-They also sell fabric bow-tied bread baskets (both under 10€), which are perfect for holding a lot of smaller items to assemble your own personalized made-in-Nice gift baskets.
+Provencal cloth in blue and pale yellowsFew things say country French like a colorful Provencal table cloth, napkin set, placemats, pillow covers, or fragrant lavender-filled sachets (which make awesome stocking stuffers btw).
+They also sell fabric bow-tied bread baskets (under 10€), which are easy to pack, and perfect for holding a lot of smaller items to assemble your own personalized made-in-Nice gift baskets.
 MCTissus has been running their little fabric boutique from a corner shop in Old Nice since 1942, and sends out online orders the same day.
 1 rue du Pontin, tram stop Opera.

 Cheese curler with a hand-cranked rotating bladeWant to create the most impressive cheese board ever?
 Give the blade a twirl on this European-style Cheese Curler/Shaver to make feathery cheese flourishes that literally melt in the mouth.
-It’s an obscure item but available worldwide, just google it.
-Works best with a cheese called Tête de Moine, monk’s head, named after its resemblance to the shaved head of a Benedictine monk.
+It’s an obscure item but available worldwide.
+Works best with a cheese called Tête de Moine, monk’s head, named after its resemblance to the shaved head of a Benedictine monk, but any round hard cheese will do.

 Rug made with soft wool 'pebbles'Make your own little Nice beach at home with a one-of-a-kind rug woven with with cushy felt ‘stones’… They are soft and warm and will remind you of sunny days on the beaches of Nice… but will be a lot easier to walk on with bare feet!
 Handmade in Austria by Martina Schuhmann, they can also be found on Etsy and other sites.
 Not cheap but very original.